Jsnarf/randomy-stickers/CONTRIBUTING.md

     git checkout -b {BRANCH_NAME}

 When develop is really stable and able to be released, its content is pushed to master.
-If you need to adapt your configuration, loggers or even code according to an environment and because you are doing a release for an environment, create a branch called develop-deploy, stabilize it before merging it with develop and then push it to master.

 In case of problem on a release on master, an 'hotfix' branch is made, a fix is made there and then its merged into master and also in develop.